 TIP: Check the nutrition facts on canned, dried, and frozen items.
 Look for items that are high in calcium, fiber, potassium, protein, and vitamin D. Also check for items that are low in added sugars, saturated fat, and sodium.
-For more tips, see Smart Shopping for Veggies and Fruits and Healthy Eating on a Budget, both on the ChooseMyPlate website (see the Resources section).
+For more tips, see Smart Shopping for Veggies and Fruits and Healthy Eating on a Budget, both on the ChooseMyPlate website (see the For More Information section).

 Don't just sit there!

 Americans spend a lot of time sitting in front of computers, desks, hand-held devices, and TVs.
 Break up your day by moving around more and getting regular aerobic activity that makes you sweat and breathe faster.